Pelagicore/software-factory/docs/chapters/architecture/SOTA-system.rst

 example recipes on how to integrate SWUpdate to a couple of platforms.
-Most of the code in this layer is irrelevant to us since it refers to a demo "core-image-full-cmdline" image and to platforms such as the wandboard or beaglebone which aren't supported by PELUX.
+Most of the code in this layer is irrelevant to us since it refers to a demo "core-image-full-cmdline" image and to platforms such as the wandboard or beaglebone which are not supported by PELUX.

 meta-swupdate has been integrated to the default PELUX manifests, to avoid code duplication.
 However, it has been decided that the meta-swupdate-boards